MateoMinghi/EvidenceGrammar/README.md

 Term -> Action (New rule)
 Action -> Greeting | Farewell | 'Me' 'want' Noun
 Greeting -> 'Bello'
-Farewell -> 'Poopaye'
+Farewell -> 'Papaya'
 Noun -> 'banana' | 'bapple'
 ```

-With this change, if we were to parse the same string "Bello Po Me want banana Po Poopaye", we would only get a single tree.
+With this change, if we were to parse the same string "Bello Po Me want banana Po Papaya", we would only get a single tree.

 In the context of computer science, Syntax Analysis or Parsing checks whether the given input is in the correct
 syntax.
 The main goal of syntax analysis is to create a parse tree.
 Once the parse tree is constructed, the compiler can perform semantic analysis to check if the source code makes sense and follows the semantics of the programming